Happy Gingerbread House Day!

 Lay out your gingerbread pieces and pipe some icing to stick them together as a sleigh.

-Decorating the sleigh
+Decorating Santa’s sleigh

-The reindeer were easier to decorate lying down, but the sleigh can be decorated once it is put together – especially if you want to decorate the back of the sleigh.
+The gingerbread reindeer were easier to decorate lying down, but the sleigh can be decorated once it is put together – especially if you want to decorate the back of the sleigh.

 My son had a wonderful time using the remaining icing to stick on Smarties, candy canes and lolly cupcakes.